Im-Rises/Chip8topia/README.md

 - [x] Correct textures not loading in shader...
 - [x] Understnad why it doesn't draw correclty on t8nk game when drawing the main screen above the background drawing menu
-- [ ] Replace pixels to be value of 0xFF/255 instead of 1 for pixel ON
+- [x] Replace pixels to be value of 0xFF/255 instead of 1 for pixel ON
-- [ ] Correct the SCHIP et Xo-Chip mdoficiation I made on the PPU (use the same code as the Cosmac Chip8 that I corrected)

-- [ ] Correct Xo-Chip Emulation (ram size etc...) (add a different error code depending if it is the Cpu, Ppu, etc...)
+- [x] Correct Xo-Chip Emulation (ram size etc...) (add a different error code depending if it is the Cpu, Ppu, etc...)
-- [ ] Correct restart which is behaving weirdly with Red October ?
+- [x] Correct restart which is behaving weirdly with Red October ?
+- [x] Add ImGui window to show each plane of the Xo-Chip separately (use ImGui::Image and send the GLuint texture to it)
+- [x] Add a selector to use grayscale color in Xo-Chip or colors

+- [ ] Correct the SCHIP et Xo-Chip modification I made on the PPU (use the same code as the Cosmac Chip8 that I corrected)
+- [ ] Check which imgui window is very slow (probably the memory editor)
 - [ ] Add safe and unsafe code version (set the callback error in Core and Cpu, and Ppu, the call it on error)
 - [ ] Create an error code when calling Core.clock(); if it returns 1 it means it needs a screen refresh if 2 its an error and -1 means emulation issue, so the program should stop (also add a normal exit on EXIT opcode)
 - [ ] Add audio
-- [ ] Add ImGui window to show each plane of the Xo-Chip separately (use ImGui::Image and send the GLuint texture to it)
-- [ ] Add a selector to use grayscale color in Xo-Chip or colors
-- [ ] Check which imgui window is very slow (probably the memory editor)

 Minor:

+- [ ] Correct the clean of the debug image plane (they are not cleard when changing game)
 - [ ] Add a way to change the input keys
 - [ ] Add a background when no rom is loaded
 - [ ] Do a general optimization of the code